CameronCod/Business_Analysis/README.md

 Potential risks that could impact the success of the AI solution include:

 Technical Risks:
 - AI errors in managing bookings or misinterpreting guest requests, data misuse or theft and unautharized access.
+Personal data theft leading to customer complaints and unsatisfactory.
 - System failures or bugs are causing delays in check-ins or room assignments.
 Error to biometrics access.
 - Integration difficulties with outdated or proprietary systems, staff inexperienced to the new AI tool or system. staff difficulties with time management.